anveshbompally/Time-Series-Analysis-of-Human-Activity-Monitoring-Data/README.md

 to 2024) for each of the 15 time series
 4. Tabulated all the results
-5. Generated  scatter plots: average degree vs network diameter and color the points according to walking and running (do this for each accelerometer signal and each method (HVH and NVG))
+5. Generated  scatter plots: average degree vs network diameter and color the points according to walking and running (did this for each accelerometer signal and each method (HVH and NVG))
-6. Generated  scatter plots: average degree vs network diameter and color the points according to climbing up and climbing down (do this for each accelerometer signal and each method (HVH and NVG))
+6. Generated  scatter plots: average degree vs network diameter and color the points according to climbing up and climbing down (did this for each accelerometer signal and each method (HVH and NVG))